instadeepai/jumanji/docs/environments/cleaner.md

 ## Reward

 The reward is global and shared among the agents.
-It is equal to the number of tiles which were cleaned during the time step.
+It is equal to the number of tiles which were cleaned during the time step, minus a penalty (0.5 by default) to encourage agents to clean the maze faster.

 ## Registered Versions 📖

-- `Cleaner-v0`, a room of shape 10 by 10 with 5 agents.
+- `Cleaner-v0`, a room of shape 10 by 10 with 3 agents.